Lyme Disease Medicine Doctor In Valparaiso

 A chronic infection like Lyme disease takes a perfect storm:

 - You can’t break down harmful microbes because you’re overloaded with toxins.

 - Your immune system hyper-reacts, attaching antibodies to otherwise healthy tissue that looks similar to the Lyme bacteria.

-If you would like to find out more contact us today to get a free consultation with one of our health advisors, and schedule an appointment with our doctor at our conveniently located Valparaiso office.
+If you would like to find out more contact us today to get a 15 minute health advisor call with one of our experienced health advisors and schedule an appointment with our doctor at our conveniently located Valparaiso office.